NeVeSpl/RevitDBExplorer/readme.md

     - GetTypeCatalogStringForSpec
     - GetTypeCatalogStringForUnit
     - GetValidUnits
+- Wall
+    - IsWallCrossSectionValid
+- View
+    - CanViewBeDuplicated
+    - IsInTemporaryViewMode
+    - SupportsWorksharingDisplayMode
-- SpecUtils
+- ViewCropRegionShapeManage
-    - IsValidDataType
+    - GetSplitRegionMaximum
-    - IsSpec
+    - GetSplitRegionMinimum

 ### <a name="grouping"></a>elements of Family, FamilySymbol, FamilyInstance are grouped by category in the tree